lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 **Figure 5.** Viewing and Modifying Image Metadata in the Knowledge Graph

+To deselect a node in order to explore other nodes, click any where outside the selection or close the right panel.

 # Settings

 Settings allow you to change the way the data is displayed.
 Clicking on the **Settings** icon on the bottom right corner of the knowledge graph will take you to a menu with several options.
 You can combine selections from those options to adapt the graph to your needs.